Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

         - A Google-like search field at the top with a search button to update the visualization.
 The field should be prefilled with the current location.
 Pressing the search button will read the location from the search field and refresh the page.
         - Below the search field a screen-filling map is shown with the selected location in the center, and a zoom-in factor appropriate to cover a circle with actual search radius.
-        - On overlay that draws the location of all earthquakes of the last 24 hours into the actual map, represented by a circle contains the strength (Richter scala) of the earth quake and a label with the timestamp of the earth quake. the web page should be update evers
+        - On overlay that draws the location of all earthquakes of the last 24 hours into the actual map, represented by a circle contains the strength (Richter scala) of the earth quake and a label with the timestamp of the earth quake. the web page should be updated in a defined interval

 - ### 2.5 Searchbar for different user defined configurations
   - Three arguments for configuration: